Crew Locations and Housing

 The Estes Crew lives in Moraine Park Campground within Rocky Mountain National Park.
 The crew will be camping full-time throughout the summer at an established front-country site.
 This crew keeps heavily-used front and back-country trails accessible, with typical trail work including building and cleaning drainage structures, restoring trail surfaces and trimming encroaching vegetation.
 Re-vegetation includes restoring native plants and removing invasive species.

 The Shadow Mountain Crew works and lives in the Arapaho National Forest near Grand Lake, Colorado.
 Bunkhouse cabins in Shadow Mountain Village provide comfortable accommodations and connection with the professional team that manages the Sulphur Ranger District’s resources.
-Work on the Shadow Mountain Crew ranges from construction and restoration of visitor use facilities (campgrounds, trail heads, etc.) to backcountry patrols to inform visitors of USFS regulations and LNT practices to standard trail maintenance including clearing downed trees from the trail, constructing drainage structures and restoring trails through riparian areas.
+Work on the Shadow Mountain Crew ranges from construction and restoration of visitor use facilities (campgrounds, trail heads, etc.) to standard trail maintenance including clearing downed trees from the trail, constructing drainage structures and restoring trails through riparian areas.

 The Rawah Wilderness Crew lives and works in the backcountry of the Roosevelt National Forest.
 Stub Creek Bunkhouse is a comfortable base camp, with typical work including the restoration of drainage and removal of downed trees that block trails and degrade watersheds.
 As the season progresses, the crew spends most of their work time in the backcountry of the Rawah Wilderness area repairing remote trails,.This crew requires a high priority on team leadership, spirit, and commitment while allowing considerable flexibility in achieving its goals.
 This crew will gain experience in the use of cross-cut saws.